 One of the best coffee shops in Napa Valley for coffee snobs and pour overs

 No trip to Napa is complete without a stop at Oxbow Market.
-And while you’re browsing the stalls trying to decide between a healthy juice or a sugar rush cupcake, grab a coffee from Ritual Coffee Roasters while you browse the stalls and little shops.
+Grab a coffee from Ritual Coffee Roasters while you browse the stalls and little shops.

 If you’re the ultimate coffee snob, you’ll appreciate the extensive list of options.
-Nitro cold brew, aeropress, chemex, kalita wave, French press…you name it, they’ve got it.
-You also know you’re in a solid coffee shop when they ask which espresso you'd like your latte made with.
+Nitro cold brew, Aeropress, Chemex, kalita wave, French press.
+You name it, they’ve got it.

 The location in Oxbow Market makes for a fun experience with great people watching.
-You’re also steps away from an array of places to grab a snack or meal.
+It's also convenient as you’re steps away from an array of places to grab a snack or meal.

-3. Model Bakery - Napa, St. Helena, Yountville
+3. Model Bakery - Napa, St. Helena, and Yountville

 One of the best coffee shops in Napa Valley for baked goods

-Any coffee shop that serves Stumptown Coffee is a winner in my book and knows what they’re doing.
-From cold brew on tap, to the perfectly sized cortado, and artfully crafted lavender latte, this spot serves up some of the best coffee in Napa Valley.
+Any coffee shop that serves Stumptown Coffee is a winner in my book.
+From cold brew on tap to perfectly sized cortados and artfully crafted lavender lattes, this spot serves up some of the best coffee in Napa Valley.

 St. Helena is the original, and my favorite, location.
 It's situated on the main street and is spacious enough for a few tables and chairs.
 I often stop here for lunch as the sandwiches are especially good.

-4. Napa Valley Roasting Company – Napa, St. Helena
+4. Napa Valley Roasting Company – Napa and St. Helena

-The best Napa coffee shop for a local vibe
+The best coffee shop in downtown Napa for a local vibe

 Both locations, downtown Napa and St. Helena, offer seating.
-St. Helena is a bit bigger and seems to be popular with students and those working remotely.
+St. Helena is a bit bigger and seems to be popular with students and remote workers.